-Working Together to Serve the Community ⊠All Subsidiaries □All Hospitals □BM □All Acute Care Hospitals □Mir
+Working Together to Serve the Community This policy ⊠All Subsidiaries □All Hospitals □BMRH applicable to: □All Acute Care Hospitals □Mirmont Treatment Center

 MAIN LINE HOSPITALS INSTITUTIONAL REVIEW BOARD POLICY AND PROCEDURE MANUAL

 Policy No. XI

 Subject: EXEMPT REVIEW PROCESS

 All research activities involving humans as research subjects must be reviewed and approved by the MLH Institutional Review Board (IRB) unless the IRB Chair, Office of Research Protections (ORP) Director or their designees determines that the research falls into one or more of the categories of exemption established by federal regulations.